TIY-LR-FEE/assignments/21-angular-marvel/README.md

 2. In your `21-angular-marvel` directory run `startfrom tiy-lr-fee/assignments 21-angular-marvel` to download the boilerplate.

 3. Open `app.js` and follow the directions.
-You'll have to complete information inside both `app.js` and `./modules/Character.js`.
 Once you've successfully completed all of this, you should be able to view your site and see Captain America's information.

 4. Open `index.html`.
 Above the `div` with `ui-view` on it, add a `nav` that contains links to several other Marvel superheros.
 Remember we use `ui-sref` to link to different routes in Angular, and that you'll need to pass in the `name` parameter.
 Clicking these links should change the hero's information on the page.